 “Even two decades ago, when the dot-com boom was under way, few foresaw the emergence of social media, smart devices, and cloud computing—or the millions of jobs that have been created in connection with those new technologies.”

-Over the long-term, given how many jobs will be automated, and how many created, it seems likely that the net jobs impact will be neutral.
+Over the long-term, given how many jobs will be automated, and how many created, it seems likely that the net jobs impact are going to be neutral.
 This is historically supported by the following graph from the Journal of Economic Perspectives:

-Labor displacement reflects a drop in labor demand of about 0.48% per year, but labor reinstatement reflects an increase in labor demand of 0.47% per year.
+"Workforce displacement reflects a drop in labor demand of about 0.48% per year, while workforce reinstatement indicates an increase in labor demand of 0.47% per year.

-Automation and technological advances have always disturbed labor trends.
+Robotic and technological advances have always altered the workforce landscape.
 In 1810 in the United States, 81% of the workforce was employed in agriculture; in 1960, it was 8%.
 Yet during the second half of the 20th century, agricultural output per worker increased 15x.
-There may well have been initial fear of job losses (as documented in The Grapes of Wrath), but no one could doubt the societal progress those technological advances have made, nor the quality of life they have supported.
+There may indeed have been initial fear of job losses (as documented in The Grapes of Wrath), but no one could doubt the societal progress those technological advances have made, nor the quality of life they have supported.

 Beyond employment

-While employment is a significant factor, it is only a small reflection of the broader possibilities of prosperity.
+While job opportunities are a significant factor, they are only a small reflection of the broader possibilities of prosperity.
 Just as the Internet increased global GDP, so will AI.
 In fact, PWC predict that global GDP could increase by 14% - the equivalent of $15.7 trillion - by 2030 as a direct result of AI.
 That is more than the combined output of China and India.
 The report puts it as such:

-A larger, wealthier economy.
-Beyond employment, the world will be more prosperous.
-When we think of loss of employment (which will not likely be a long-term issue), we must also consider the broader benefits of automation.
+When we think of loss of employment, we must also consider the broader benefits of automation.
 World-wide problems such as low wages, poverty, high taxes, pollution, usage of non-renewable resources, and inequality are problems worth considering in the conversation around AI -- because automation, robotics, NLP, and more can assist in tackling many of them.

 That progress is by no means guaranteed.
-As the graphic below indicates, the jobs most likely to be automated are those done by low-skilled workers.
-Again, it is a short-term view to assume unemployment among lower skilled workers, but it must be considered by governments as they gear resources towards AI education, retraining, and adaptability to new, relevant skills.
+As the graphic below indicates, the roles most likely to be automated are those done by low-skilled workers.
+Again, it is a short-term view to assume joblessness among lower skilled workers, but it must be considered by governments as they allocate resources towards AI education, retraining, and adaptability to new, relevant skills.

 Automation without productivity

-There is little reason to doubt that AI will provide a more prosperous future for everyone.
-However, along the way to that future (and likely waiting for us there) will be a proliferation of “so-so technologies” -- those which automate jobs, but do not notably improve productivity.
-An example of such a technology includes self-checkout systems at supermarkets, which simply reapportion the work from the check-out worker to the customer.
+There is little reason to doubt that AI contributes to greater prosperity for everyone.
+However, along the way to that future (and likely waiting for us there) is a proliferation of "so-so technologies" -- those which automate jobs, but do not notably improve productivity.
+An case in point for such a technology includes self-checkout systems at supermarkets, which simply reapportion the work from the check-out worker to the customer.

-These technologies introduce a previously unmentioned variable in the equation: the wage bill.
-Even if these technologies offer no productivity gain, they save costs on labor.
+These innovations introduce a previously unmentioned variable in the equation: the wage bill.
+Even if they offer no productivity gain, they save costs on labor.
 Two MIT professors write, in The National Bureau of Economic Research:

 “It is not the “brilliant” automation technologies that threaten employment and wages [...] productivity gains from automation [...] are not a consequence of the fact that capital and labor are becoming more productive in the tasks they are performing, but follow from the ability of firms to use cheaper capital in tasks previously performed by labor.”